The warmer weather is here and if you haven’t set up your alfresco area yet, take a look at our tips to boost your outdoors space for summer.

 Shade is essential in our sunny country.
 Set up your furniture under natural shade such as a tree.
 If you don’t have a tree in the right spot, you can choose from portable umbrellas, pop-up gazebos or shade sails which always look great.

-To make your outdoor area a place where you can relax and unwind, go for comfortable furniture.
+To make your alfresco area a place where you can relax and unwind, go for comfortable furniture.
 Daybeds with a shading roof are very much on trend and designed for a lazy day with a good book in your hands.
 Opt for a simple hammock or hanging swing chair if you would like to been rocked gently into your daydreams.
 The choice of furniture materials is yours, such as wicker, aluminium, steel or timber.
 Don’t forget about outdoor storage boxes to hide away your outdoor cushions and kids toys when not in use.

 No outdoor area in Australia is without a BBQ.
 When looking for a BBQ, consider the size of the area you have to work with, then look at the features, the number of burners, charcoal vs gas and the look you are after.
 Other popular options include pizza ovens and spit roasters which are both great when entertaining a large group.